-Rufus Pichler is a partner in the San Francisco office of Morrison & Foerster LLP and a member of the firm's Technology Transactions Group.
+Rufus Pichler is a partner in the San Francisco office of Morrison & Foerster LLP and has been a member of the firm's Technology Transactions Group for over fifteen years.
 His practice focuses primarily on commercial transactions involving technology and intellectual property.
-Among other things, Mr. Pichler advises companies in the wireless, computer and IT, semiconductor, biotechnology, and pharmaceutical industries with respect to in- and out-licenses, cross-licensing arrangements, development, collaboration, manufacturing, supply and distribution agreements, and other transactions.
-In particular, Mr. Pichler has advised clients extensively in connection with complex patent licensing transactions, including patent exhaustion issues, patent sales and acquisitions, and intellectual property aspects of M&A transactions, both in the U.S. and other jurisdictions.
+Among other things, Mr. Pichler advises companies in the wireless, computer and IT, semiconductor, biotechnology and pharmaceutical industries with respect to in- and out-licenses, cross-licensing arrangements, development, joint venture and collaboration, manufacturing, supply and distribution agreements and other transactions.
+In particular, Mr. Pichler has advised clients extensively in connection with complex patent licensing transactions, including patent exhaustion issues, patent sales and acquisitions, patent strategy, and intellectual property aspects of M&A transactions, both in the U.S. and other jurisdictions.

 Mr. Pichler has specific expertise in international intellectual property and commercial law including European Union and German law, and has advised clients from the United States and abroad in a variety of international transactions.
 He is admitted to practice in New York, California, and Germany and has advised clients from the United States and abroad in a variety of international transactions and with respect to global intellectual property protection strategies.
 Mr. Pichler holds advanced degrees in law in the U.S. and Germany.